Being a dual office (County & Circuit Clerk Office), we provide a wide range of services.

 Certified Copies - $5

 The cost for a marriage license is $60.00 cash.
-The bride and groom must both be present.
+All parties must be present.
 For identification verification, you may bring with you one of the following documents: a valid drivers license, state issued identification, military identification or passport.

-If the bride and/or groom are under eighteen (18) please contact the clerk's office for further information.
+If the parties are under eighteen (18) please contact the clerk's office for further information.

 Marriage licenses are valid for sixty (60) days from the date they are issued.